-Unsettling stories of torture, suicide and war sulk in the shadows of homes and historic squares all around the Georgia’s First City.
+Unsettling stories of surround homes and historic squares all around Georgia’s First City.
 Though much of the landscape has changed, a few things have not.
 Some say these things are spirits who won’t leave their places of tragedy, while other still say it’s just people’s minds playing tricks on them.
-Find out for yourself and visit these supposedly supernatural squares of Savannah.
+Find out for yourself and take a ghost tour to visit these supposedly haunted squares of Savannah.

 Just beyond Madison Square is the ground on which many lives were lost fighting during the Battle of Savannah.
 Before it was named after President James Madison, rumors of spirits and reports of paranormal activity surfaced.
 Some say there was a mass grave for dead soldiers in this very location, though there is no confirmation.
 Anchored by the statue of William Jasper, the square’s most common ghost has an eerie resemblance to the monument—a solid black shadow the shape of a full-grown man.